Patrick Desbois: Work with Yahad–In Unum

 Father Desbois' interest in the Holocaust started at a young age, because his grandfather, who helped raise him, was a French soldier who had been deported to the Nazi prison camp in Rava-Ruska during World War II.
-His grandfather did not speak much of his time in the camp, and Father Desbois remained curious about the Holocaust and its Jewish victims.
+His grandfather did not speak much of his time in the camp, and Father Desbois remained curious about the Holocaust and its victims.

 As a consequence of his childhood interests, Father Desbois studied the Jewish faith while preparing for his ordination as a Catholic priest.
 He studied anti-semitism at Yad-Vashem, and later Jewish religion and culture with Dr Charles Favre, a leader in the French Jewish community.
 In 2002, he traveled to Ukraine, so he could see where his grandfather had been imprisoned during the war, and to pay respects at a memorial to the lives lost.
 Upon his arrival, he was shocked to discover that there existed not a single marking or commemoration to 1.25 million Jewish victims in all of Ukraine and Belarus.
 Speaking of his initial experience, Desbois narrated how:In 2002, while traveling in Ukraine, he visited the site of his grandfather's imprisonment, Rawa-Ruska.
 Desbois knew that before World War II more than 15,000 Jews had lived in the town, but when he asked to see where they had been murdered, the mayor brushed him off and said no one knew anything about it.
 "How could more than 10,000 Jews be killed in the village and nobody knows?" he says.
 "I knew I needed to find out what happened.
 So I came back two times, three times, four times to Rawa-Ruska.
 And then the mayor lost the election and a new mayor was elected, much less Soviet."